You know, the question I keep getting asked over the week, oh, you got to help Trump.

 He's a smart, clever, politically motivated guy, and he treated her, as we now know, differently than he would have treated anybody else, and she got away with murder.

-What about look, I agree with all that, and then also we have to assume that the Russians, that the Iranians, that the Chinese hacked into this, which would mean if she's elected, she would be somebody that could be blackmailed.
+What about, look, I agree with all that, and also we have to assume that the Russians, that the Iranians, that the Chinese hacked into this, which would mean if she's elected, she would be somebody that could be blackmailed.

 That's right.

-And even Colmy said that when she was traveling in what he called sophisticated adversary countries, China, Russia, wherever she went, she was using that Blackberry, which was easily hackable.
+And even Comey said that when she was traveling in what he called sophisticated adversary countries, China, Russia, wherever she went, she was using that BlackBerry, which was easily hackable.

 Well, she used more than that.

-And remember, she had somebody bust up all her devices with hammers and to really make sure that you couldn't get it.
+Remember, she had somebody bust up all her devices with hammers, and to really make sure that you couldn't get it.

-She used bleach pit, and she answers Ed Henry by saying, You mean like with a cloth that I wipe it clean with like a cloth?
+And she answers Ed Henry by saying, you mean like with a cloth that I wipe it clean with like a cloth?

 And bleach pit is, you know, as Trey Gowdy once said, is something that God couldn't even find them or recover them.

-Catherine uh Harrich, uh I saw a Shannon Bream tweet from earlier today, a Fox colleague is saying that the FBI made side deals with two Hillary Rodham Clinton associates to destroy their laptops after inspecting them.
+Catherine Harridge, I saw a Shannon Bream tweet from earlier today, a Fox colleague is saying that the FBI made side deals with two Hillary Rodham Clinton associates to destroy their laptops after inspecting them.

 Now, how do you explain that?